wahabmd/Stock-Master-AI/README.md

-# StockMaster AI
+# BoldStock AI (formerly BoldBrush svg2eps)

-**StockMaster AI** is a powerful, AI-driven suite designed specifically for Adobe Stock contributors and digital artists.
+**BoldStock AI** is a professional, AI-driven suite designed specifically for Adobe Stock contributors and digital artists.
 It streamlines the tedious process of metadata generation for vector illustrations and helps AI artists reverse-engineer high-quality prompts from existing images.

-Built with ❤️ by **Wahab Muhammad**.
+This tool is the evolution of the **BoldBrush svg2eps** prototype.

+Developed by **Wahab Muhammad** in collaboration with the **BoldBrush Team**.

 ---